 Human Resources Guide to Working Remotely

-We recognize that in today’s climate, the university may need to transition a portion of the workforce to a virtual environment.
+We recognize that in today’s climate, the University may need to transition a portion of the workforce to work in a virtual environment.

 Below you will find tips and strategies to help Managers and Employees continue to collaborate effectively and meet deadlines.
 They involve spelling out deliverables and roles repeatedly as circumstances require changes, making an extra effort to stay personally connected with people so teams don’t feel disconnected, and providing guidance, support and encouragement for working virtually.

 Under conditions unique to particular employees, their duties and responsibilities, and the needs of Adelphi at particular times, Adelphi permits some employees to work remotely from worksites other than designated Adelphi locations.
 All employees working remotely are required to fill out the Remote Working Agreement.

 You need to make sure pertinent information is easily — and frequently — communicated.